Strelitzia

-Strelitzia /strɛˈlɪtsiə/ is a genus of five species of perennial plant, native to South Africa.
+Strelitzia (/strɛˈlɪtsiə/) is a genus of five species of perennial plant, native to South Africa.
 It belongs to the plant family Strelitziaceae.
-A common name of the genus is bird of paradise flower/plant, because of a resemblance of its flowers to birds-of-paradise.
+A common name of the genus is bird of paradise flower/plant, because of its likeness to the birds-of-paradise.
 In South Africa, it is commonly known as a crane flower.

 Two of the species, S. nicolai and S. reginae, are frequently grown as houseplants.
 It is the floral emblem of the City of Los Angeles and is featured on the reverse of the South African 50-cent coin.

 Taxonomy

 The genus was named by Joseph Banks in honour of the British queen Charlotte of Mecklenburg-Strelitz.

 Description

 The species S. nicolai is the largest in the genus, reaching 10 m (33 ft) tall, with stately white and blue flowers; the other species typically reach 2.0 to 3.5 m tall, except S. caudata, which is a tree of a typically smaller size than S. nicolai.

 The leaves are large, 30 to 200 cm long and 10 to 80 cm broad, similar to a banana leaf in appearance, but with a longer petiole, and arranged strictly in two ranks to form a fan-like crown of evergreen foliage.

 The flowers are produced in a horizontal inflorescence emerging from a stout spathe.